Flandreau Indians: The ballpark

 The Flandreau Indians were noted to have played 1902 minor league home games at Flandreau Park.
 Originally called Riverside Park, Flandreau Park is still in use today as a public park with ballfields and amenities.

-Today, the ballpark plays host to the Flandreau Cardinals amateur baseball team.
-The location is 22974 Flandreau Park Road, Flandreau, South Dakota.
+Today, the park still hosts baseball at the ballpark, serving as the home plays host of the Flandreau Cardinals amateur baseball team.
+Flandreau Park is located at 22974 Flandreau Park Road in Flandreau, South Dakota.